TsuyoshiPerogi/SensorTool/README.md

 SO MANY MORE THING PLANNED LIKE RACELOGIC STYLE TRACTION CONTROL, FLATSHIFT/NO-LIFT SHIFT, LAUNCH CONTROL, CONTROL NITROUS SYSTEM THAT APPLY APPROPRIATE TIMING/FUEL ADJUSTMENTS WHILE NITROUS ENGAGED, AND MUCH MORE.
 I'M HAPPY TO LISTEN TO SUGGESTIONS FROM MY USERS ON WHAT FEATURE THEY WANT TO SEE, AS I ONLY BUILD/ADD FEATURES THAT I USE CURRENTLY.
 EMAIL HASHERBASHER@PROTONMAIL.COM WITH YOUR SUGGESTIONS, COMMENTS, OR HATE MAIL, IM HAPPY TO READ ALL OF IT ;)

 Removed all notation as only professionals who know what they are doing should be using this.
+Contact me if you want a custom Maf translator made for you, i'm always looking to add more vehicles to the list.

 Overview: